Behavioral Systems Architecture — since 2009

 02

-Engagement programs fizzle out
+Engagement programmes fizzle out

 03

-Not by chance.
-By design.
+Not chance.
+Architecture.

 01